avazquezcode/vetryx/README.md

 - [x] Added support for sleep, min and max native fns
 - [x] Support `break` and `continue` in while loop

+## WASM playground
+To build and run the WASM playground you can execute:

+- Clone the repo, and then run:
+- `make build-wasm`
+- `make serve-wasm`

+The server with the playground will start on [http://localhost:8080](http://localhost:8080)

 ## Ack
 Thanks a lot Robert Nystrom for writing such a pleasant book to read.
 One of the nicest books about software that I've read in the past years...